 Kaotica Eyeball is an effective tool to reduce reverb.
 You will hear a significant difference when using Kaotica Eyeball, especially in poorly acoustically treated space.

-Nevertheless, don’t trust Kaotica Eyeball alone to completely remove all of the reverb.
-You won’t be able to create reverb free recordings.
-You can only expect to somewhat effectively reduce reverb.
+Nevertheless, don’t trust Kaotica Eyeball alone to remove all of the reverb completely.
+You won’t be able to create reverb-free recordings.
+You can only expect to reduce reverb somewhat effectively.

-It does not compare or even come close to vocal booths, however considering Kaotica Eyeball is only $200, it makes it a good alternative to expensive vocal booths.
+It does not compare or even come close to vocal booths; however, Kaotica Eyeball is only $200, making it a good alternative to expensive vocal booths.

 How does Kaotica Eyeball work?